Tatsh/livecheck/README.md

 For packages that will not work with currently heuristic checking, a configuration file named `livecheck.json` can be placed in the directory alongside the ebuild.

+## hook parameters

+1. name: Name of the hook script to execute.
+2. action: Action type, e.g., `post` or `pre`
+3. search_dir: Root portage directory, e.g., `/usr/portage`
+4. cp: Category and ebuild name, e.g., `dev-lang/php`
+5. old_version: Previous version, e.g., `8.2.32-r2`
+6. new_version: New version, e.g., `8.2.33`
+7. old_sha: (Optional) SHA hash of the old version.
+8. new_sha: (Optional) SHA hash of the new version.
+9. hash_date: (Optional) Date associated with the hash.

 ### Configuration keys